oaklandgit/clibro/README.md

 ## Not yet implemented

-Display more of the current page (similar to "scrolling below the fold")
+Display more of the current page (similar to "scrolling DOWN below the fold")
 ```
-bro j // or J (vim-inspired)
+bro D
 ```

-Display more of the current page (similar to "scrolling back up")
+Display more of the current page (similar to "scrolling UP")
 ```
-bro k // or K
+bro U
 ```

 Go backward or forward in history
 ```
-bro h // or H or >
+bro B
 ```
 ```
-bro l // or L or <
+bro F
 ```

 Display without link labels